Conartisttt/SQL-Employee-Tracker/README.md

 ## Description

-The purpose of the application is to allow
+The purpose of the application is to allow business owners to view and manage departments, roles, and employees in their company so that they can orgnaize and plan their business.

 You can find the deployed application [here](insert link to deployed application here)